CGI Security Documentation

 Configuration Options

-At an absolute minimum, you will probably want to specify the
+At an absolute minimum, you will probably want to specify the --with-install-dir and --with-httpd-user options.

 --with-perl=PATH

-path to perl executable to use
+Path to Perl executable to use.

 --with-local-contact-name=NAME

-Specify the name of the local contact
+Specify the name of the local contact.

 --with-local-contact-email

-Specify the local contact's email address
+Specify the local contact's email address.

 --with-local-contact-phone

-Specify the local contact's phone number
+Specify the local contact's phone number.

 --with-local-contact-url

-Specify a URL for the local contact
+Specify a URL for the local contact.

 --with-local-site-url

-Specify a URL for this site
+Specify a URL for this site.

 --with-local-doc-url